kseekins/kseekins.github.io/essays/codeWhoYouWannaBe.md

 ## What is Real?

 Having firsthand experience with a UI framework teaches us about professional-looking websites.
-That image of the Hawaii Travel Website is as reliable as a hand-scribbled note saying, "Heater is Covid Negative.
+That image of the Hawaii Travel Website is as reliable as a hand-scribbled note saying, "Heather is Covid Negative.
 She's clear to skip Quarantine.
 Thanks, Dr. Jones."
 Anyone can produce either.
 Before learning UI frameworks, I knew "theoretically" that anyone could write a nice webpage.
 But on an emotional level, I still trusted clean, sleek-looking websites.
 I would screenshot confirmation pages for records.
 I advised people to do the same before.
 Now I am not so sure.

 ## I Feel Old